-Zweigelt was very active in journalism and published more than 500 publications.
-His name is inseparable from the new breed named after him Zweigelt connected.
-In this context, he said that there is a Zweigelt grape in me mixed feelings - on the one hand, the hope that she will probably survive me on the other hand, the hope that some will be intoxicated with this wine, as I have become intoxicated at the time the joy of successful breeding.
+Fritz Zweigelt was very active in journalism and published more than 500 publications.
+His name is inseparable from the one he created and named after him new breedZweigelt (Picture).
+In this context, he said that there is a Zweigelt grape in me mixed feelings - on the one hand, the hope that they will probably survive me on the other hand, the hope that some will be intoxicated with this wine, as I was intoxicated at the time the joy of successful breeding.

 Through his role in the so-called Third Reich, there were and are discussions over a change of name of the grape variety, but this is difficult due to the established name.
 Meanwhile, some winemakers in Austria offer the variety again as Rotburger.
 Other new breeds of him are the less successful varieties Blauburger.
 Goldburger and Jubiläumsrebe, In Langenlois ( Kamptal ) operates his great-grandson Thomas Leithner a winery and cultivates there also the great grape variety created by the great-grandfather.